 Treatment may include:

-Mild pre-eclampsia can often be managed with rest and medication the baby is close to term.
+Mild pre-eclampsia can often be managed with rest and medication if the baby is close to term.
 Your doctor may recommend medications to:

 If your home situation is stable and you live close to the hospital, your doctor may recommend that you rest at home in a quiet environment.
 Home treatment may include: